-My greatest joy and source of pride is being the husband of Sue, the father of seven children, the father-in-law of seven more amazing young adults, and the grandfather of 20 grandchildren!
+My greatest joy and source of pride is being the husband of Sue, the father of seven children, the father-in-law of seven more amazing young adults, and the grandfather of more than 20 young grandchildren!

 All of us enjoy food, conversation and parlor games, and the grandchildren enjoy coloring and writing stories, plus a thousand other things.
 Our conversations invariably orbit around raising children, work (not the same thing as a job), politics, sports, faith, exercise, music, and books.
 Plus, there’s always time given to crazy ideas about something to do or make, or someplace new to go.